1. "In the Name of Allah, the All-Beneficent, the All-Merciful,"

 The initial phrase ‘Bis‘mi’ (In the Name), begins with the Arabic consonant, Ba, written as follows:

 Esoterically, the entire Qur’an is said to be contained within Al-Fatiha, which in turn is said to be contained in the Basmala, which in turn is contained in its first letter, Ba.
 The ineffable origin of the Ba, moreover, is said to be occulted within the Dot (Nuqta) beneath the Ba, signifying the Hidden Essence of God.
-One recalls here that creation arises from a primordial point of Origin (the Hidden Treasure[[14]] represented by the Nuqta) whose Nothingness contains All-Possibility.
+One recalls here that creation arises from a primordial point of Origin (the Hidden Treasure[[14]] represented by the punctum or Nuqta) whose Nothingness contains All-Possibility.
 Mystical interpretation symbolically likens this ‘point vierge’ (to use the expression of Louis Massignon in Hallajian metaphysics, a term later borrowed by the Cistercian monk, Thomas Merton) to the Heart, the meeting-point of Man and God.
-According to a non-canonical Hadith, accepted in Sufi and other esoteric traditions, ‘Ali Ibn Abi Talib (the Prophet’s cousin and son-in-law, the fourth Caliph of Islam, the first Shi’a Imam, and one of the pre-eminent esoteric interpreters of Islam) is reputed to have said, ‘I am the Dot beneath the Ba.’ [[15]] ‘Ali was also understood, according to a canonical Hadith, to have been proclaimed by the Holy Prophet to be ‘the Gate to the City of Knowledge’ [[16]], which the gnostic (irfani) traditions interpret to mean the archetype of the Heart and of gnosis.
+According to a non-canonical Hadith, accepted in Sufi and other esoteric traditions, ‘Ali Ibn Abi Talib (the Prophet’s cousin and son-in-law, the fourth Caliph of Islam, the first Shi’a Imam, and one of the pre-eminent esoteric interpreters of Islam) is reputed to have said, ‘I am the Dot beneath the Ba.’ [[15]] ‘Ali was also understood, according to a canonical Hadith, to have been proclaimed by the Holy Prophet as ‘the Gate to the City of Knowledge’ [[16]], which gnostic (irfani) traditions equate with the archetype of the Heart and of gnosis.

 creation is the descent of Essence into forms, while gnosis reverses the journey transformatively, through a gnostic ascent from forms to Essence